Beekeepers in New Smyrna Beach, FL

 About Our Mangrove Honey

 If you become a beekeeper, you're going to produce honey to sell.
-As beekeepers, we make a variety of honey that other beekeepers make as well from Orange Blossom to Gallberry honey.
+As beekeepers in New Smyrna Beach, FL, we make a variety of honey that other beekeepers make as well from Orange Blossom to Gallberry honey.
 We wanted to break out of that club so we decided to sell a type of honey that no other beekeeper could; honey that nobody else makes.

 We wanted a strain of honey that nobody has heard of.
 That's a big task for a local beekeeper to accomplish.
 We wanted it to be a monofloral honey (single floral) and that was going to be tough in our area.
 But we found a solution.

 New Smyrna Beach is the oldest city in America.
 With that said, because of the Intracoastal Waterway (looks like a river but it's really a lagoon from Miami to Maine), the Mosquito Lagoon known locally, has the world's largest concentration of mangrove plants.
 Nowhere on the planet does this plant grow in such concentrations, 2 miles wide and 13 miles long.

 After some research, we found that back in the 1800s the lagoon produced honey, but no honey was being produced there currently.
 That's because it's illegal to place beehives or commercial operations within the boundaries of the lagoon.
 The state of Florida owns the islands and it's controlled by the Department of Environmental Protection and it's enforced by the Marine Police.

 After determining that the mangrove plant honey could be produced in the Mosquito Lagoon and that it was a quality product, we wanted to do it on a mass scale.
 As such, we put thousands of beehives out there but we had to get permission from the Department of Environmental Protection.